hamanic/kickstarter-dashboard-R/README.md

 library("rgdal")

-## Le script
+## Script

-Vous décrivez ici les opérations nécessaires à l'exécution de votre notebook dans R Studio.

-Ouvrir kickstarter.Rproj dans R.
-Une fois le projet ouvert, ouvrir kickstarter_notebook.Rmd, ui.R et server.R dans Files si ils ne le sont pas déjà.
+Description of the required operations to run the notebook in R Studio.

+Open kickstarter.Rproj in R studio.
+Once the project is open, open kickstarter_notebook.Rmd, ui.R and server.R in Files if they are not already open.
-Puis "Run all" (Ctrl+Alt+R) kickstarter_notebook.Rmd.
+Then "Run all" (Ctrl+Alt+R) kickstarter_notebook.Rmd.
-Attendre que tout charge (un peu long à cause du téléchargement du csv et des packages).

-S'il y a une erreur avec " cntryname <- countrycode(unique(ksprojects1$country), "iso2c", "country.name.fr") "
-changer le "country.name.fr" en "un.name.fr".
-Le package ne se met pas bien à jour parfois, je n'ai pas réussi à regler
-le probleme car cela vient apparemment du serveur où il le télecharge.
+Wait for everything to load (a little long because of the download of the csv and packages).

+If there is an error with "cntryname <- countrycode(unique(ksprojects1$country), "iso2c", "country.name.fr")""
+change the "country.name.fr" to "un.name.fr".
+I don't why there is this error.

-Un fois fini aller dans ui.R et "Run App".
+Once finished go to ui.R and "Run App".
-Attendre un peu que les différents graphiques chargent.

-S'il y a besoin de recharger le csv, décommenter la ligne "#ksprojects <- read.csv("ks-projects-201801.csv",encoding="UTF-8")" et executer la.
-Cela permet de charger directement le csv localement (ce qui va beaucoup plus vite).

-# kickstarter-dashboard-R
+Wait a little while for the different graphs to load.

+If there is a need to reload the csv, uncomment the line "#ksprojects <- read.csv("ks-projects-201801.csv",encoding="UTF-8")" and execute it.
+This allows the csv to be loaded directly locally (which goes much faster).